3 Ways to Get Better MPG's

 When your tires aren't properly inflated, your fuel efficiency goes flat along with those tires.
 It might not seem like much at first, but the longer you ignore it, the worse it gets.
 Once you learn to keep an eye on your rotating concrete warriors, you'll form a healthy habit that will leave you with much less work to do keeping the rest of your car in good shape, as optimally inflated tires also save wear and tear on your suspension, alignment, brakes, lighting, belts, and internal mechanics.

 When your rubber meets the road correctly, the resulting improvement in traction also means you're safer on the road, and less likely to end up in an accident in wet weather or quick-stop reactions.
 While no one wants to dwell on potential automotive accidents, proper vehicular control should not be taken for granted.
-Not only because it means preventing the loss of your life, but also because it spares you the expensive of extensive car repairs or having to replace your whole car.
+Not only because it means preventing the loss of your life, but also because it spares you the expense of extensive car repairs or having to replace your whole car.
 Should there still be a collision, the chances are it won't be nearly as bad as it would be, had your tires not been properly able to grip the road when you need to stop or maneuver out of the way.

 Thankfully, keeping track of your tires inflation situation, is not difficult.
 Most of the time, a visual inspect will do whenever you get fuel up at the gas station.
 The rest of the time, all you need is a simple tire pressure checker that you can insert onto the tip of your tires air valve, and it will tell you if your tires are properly inflated or not.